Xi instructs on cybersecurity work, highlights principles to build cyberspace strength - ExBulletin

 Xi instructs on cybersecurity work, highlights principles to build cyberspace strength

-Facing complex and increasingly complex national security risks and challenges both domestically and internationally, China’s top leaders reviewed cybersecurity work over the past five years, highlighting the emphasis on adhering to several principles such as the Party’s exercise of leadership over cyberspace affairs and building the capacity to ensure the country’s cybersecurity, which experts say provides a clear roadmap for bolster China’s strength in cyberspace as it has become a primary battleground for great power rivalry.
+In the face of growing and complex national security risks and challenges, both domestic and foreign, China’s senior leaders reviewed the cybersecurity work done over the past five years and stressed adherence to several principles, such as the ruling Chinese Communist Party (CCP) exercising leadership over cyberspace affairs and building capacity to ensure the country’s cybersecurity, which experts said has provided a clear roadmap for strengthening China’s strength in cyberspace as it has become a primary battleground for great power rivalry.

-Chinese President Xi Jinping stressed the need to fully implement the important guidelines of the Communist Party of China (CPC) Central Committee on strengthening China’s strength in cyberspace, and vigorously push forward high-quality development. work on cybersecurity and informatization, Xinhua News Agency reported on Saturday.
+Chinese President Xi Jinping stressed the need to implement the important guidelines of the CPC Central Committee on strengthening China’s strength in cyberspace and vigorously push forward the high-quality development of cybersecurity and informatization work, the official Xinhua News Agency reported last weekend.

 Xi, also general secretary of the CPC Central Committee and chairman of the Central Military Commission, made the remarks in a recent instruction on cybersecurity and computerization work.

-Xi said the important role of cybersecurity and informatization work is increasingly important in the new era, stressing adherence to several principles, including that the Party exercise leadership over cyberspace affairs, develop cyberspace affairs for the people and take the path of internet governance with the Chinese. features.
+Xi said the important role of cybersecurity and informatization work is increasingly important in the new era, stressing adherence to several principles, including the party exercising leadership on cyberspace affairs, developing cyberspace affairs for the people, and taking the path of Chinese-style internet governance.

 He also stressed the need to coordinate development and security, enhance the country’s cybersecurity capacity, and promote the building of a community with a shared future in cyberspace.

-A national meeting on cybersecurity and informatization work was held from Friday to Saturday in Beijing.
+A national meeting on cybersecurity and computerization work was held last Friday and Saturday in the capital Beijing.
 Some media noted that this was the second national working meeting on cybersecurity and informatization in five years after the first, held in April 2018, which formulated strategic arrangements for work in the new era.

-One of the highlights of the last meeting is that it highlighted “adherence to multiple principles”, which will help form a more integrated theoretical orientation on how to build the country’s strength in cyberspace on the based on the experiences gained over the last decades and has clarified some specific requirements. for future work in accordance with the report to the 20th CPC National Congress, which indicates that cybersecurity is a key area of the national security system, experts said.
+A major highlight of the latest meeting is that it put forward “adherence to multiple principles,” which will help form a more integrated theoretical orientation on how to enhance the country’s strength in cyberspace based on experiences gained over the past decades and clarified some specific requirements for future work in accordance with the report to the 20th CPC National Congress, which indicates that cybersecurity is a key area of the national security system, experts said.

 Complex risks

-“Cybersecurity is not only about cybercommunication security but also data security, in addition to high-level reliance on digital technology which could bring more potential risks,” said Tang Lan, director of the Center for cyberspace security and governance.
-Studies at the China Institutes of Contemporary International Relations, the Global Times said on Sunday.
+“Cybersecurity is not only about cybercommunications security, but also about data security, in addition to high reliance on digital technology which may lead to more potential risks,” Tang Lan, director of the Center for Cyberspace Security and Governance Studies at the China Institutes of Contemporary International Relations, told the state-run tabloid Global Times on Sunday.

 Currently, cyberspace has become a main battleground for great power rivalry, including cyber attacks against cyber defenses, technical standards and technological control, which make cyber security issues more complex and important, Tang said.

-While many critical infrastructures such as high-speed rail and financial transactions depend on digital technology and computerization, the importance of network and data security has been highlighted, especially when new Technologies such as artificial intelligence have brought new challenges to cybersecurity, experts said.
+While many critical infrastructures such as high-speed trains and financial transactions rely on digital technology and computerization, the importance of network and data security has come to light, especially when new technologies such as artificial intelligence have brought new challenges to cybersecurity, experts said.

-Since the 18th CPC National Congress in 2012, China has accelerated its efforts to build self-reliance and strength in science and technology while strengthening law-based governance of cyberspace, Xi said.
-Xi, adding that new progress has been made to strengthen China’s strength in cyberspace.
+Since the 18th CPC National Congress in 2012, China has accelerated its efforts to enhance self-reliance and strength in science and technology while strengthening law-based cyberspace governance, Xi said, adding that new progress has been made to enhance China’s strength in cyberspace.

-“Technology security is important because Chinese companies are facing bottlenecks in certain high-tech sectors.
-For example, although we use open-source GPT technologies, we still lag behind in certain hardware and chipsets with some core technologies still in the hands of other countries,” Zhu Wei, vice-director of the Communication Law Research Center at China University of Political Science and Law, told the Global Times on Sunday. .
+“Technology security is important as Chinese companies face bottlenecks in certain high-tech sectors.
+For example, although we use open-source GPT technologies, we still lag behind in some hardware and chipsets, with some core technologies still in the hands of other countries,” Zhu Wei, vice-director of the Center for Communication Law Research at China University of Political Science and Law, told the Global Times on Sunday.

 In addition, some cross-border data transactions related to critical defense infrastructure and people’s livelihoods are important elements of cybersecurity and national security, Zhu said.